Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

    - **Expected Shortfall (ES)**
    - Assess changes in VaR and ES under Normal vs t-distribution assumptions.
 9. Construct a **risk matrix** summarizing portfolio risk.

+## Tools
+- Microsoft Excel

+The project is still in progress.
+A partially completed Excel file has been uploaded, and detailed analysis and explanations will be added upon project completion.